-With the help of the government, pouring tourists and well-wishers in the community, the Chantaboon Waterfront community has become a sustainable tourist town.
+With the help of the government, pouring tourists and well-wishers in the community, the Chantaboon Waterfront community has become a sustainable tourist town in the Chantaburi province.
 Located approximately 250 km east of Bangkok and just under 50 km from the Cambodian border, it makes for an ideal stopover destination en route Cambodia from Thailand by road.

-Many of the restaurants and shop-homes in Chantaburi preserve and display antique everyday items with pride… You may also want to visit the Kru Kung Museum in the Rayong province if you are fond of vintage items.
+Many of the restaurants and shop-homes in Chantaburi, preserve and display antique and everyday items with pride… You may also want to visit the Kru Kung Museum in the Rayong province if you are fond of vintage items.